Australia Rejects COP26 Climate Summit Demand to Stop Selling Coal

 Morrison, who once once famously brandished a lump of coal in parliament, crying, “This is coal – don’t be afraid!” has vowed climate protesters – including Greta Thunberg – would not be dictating energy or trade policy.

-Australian Minister for Resources Keith Pitt reiterated that push for coal in an interview for the national broadcaster ABC when he said, “We have said very clearly we are not closing coal mines and we are not closing coal-fired power stations,”
+Australian Minister for Resources Keith Pitt reiterated that push for coal in an interview for the national broadcaster ABC on Monday when he said, “We have said very clearly we are not closing coal mines and we are not closing coal-fired power stations,”

 Defending Australia’s decision, Pitt said Australia had some of the world’s highest quality coal.